 The intensive nature of the course does not allow for any scheduled make-up of lecture material.
 It is suggested that if you know you will miss a particular lecture, you should contact the instructor beforehand and request to be given the work.
 Also, a trainee can contact another classmate for assistance.
 In the event a trainee knows they will miss a scheduled exam, they must notify the instructor in writing or email at least two academic days before and request a make-up exam.
 Make-up exams are allowed only upon written permission of the Director, consistent with any applicable DH policy that may relate to the reason for the make-up exam.
 Make-up exams will not be given for such excuses as oversleeping, traffic, unable to find a parking space, etc. It is YOUR responsibility to schedule a make-up time with the instructor.
 Emergency exceptions will be handled on an individual basis.
 Trainees who fail to follow the policy on make-up exams will result in a grade of 0 on that exam.
-Trainees who consistently request multiple make-up grade.
+Trainees who consistently request multiple make-up exams/tests/practicums (>2 per course) will have an automatic ten points deducted from that make-up grade.
 To be eligible to make up an exam, the trainee must present written documentation of the reason for absence.
 Arrangements for missed exams must be made on the first class day the trainee is present following the exam.
 Missed exams may not be made up during normally scheduled classes.